chromatic-protocol/understanding-chromatic/liquidity-provider/bp/README.md

 ## locked
 - In case the minimum cap is exceeded:
   - Provide liquidity to the pool using `addLiquidity`.
-    - Transaction execution is handled by the Chromatic development team or Automation via Gelato can be considered.
+    - Transaction execution is handled by the Chromatic development team or Automation can be considered.
 - The boosting pool holds CLP during lock-up period.

 ## unlock